 Recurve Target Archery is included at the Olympic level, while Compound target archery can be seen at the Pan American Games, and World Championships.
 Barebow was added to World Archery events starting in 2020.

-NOTICE: The 2020 Canadian Outdoor Archery Championships have been cancelled in response to the COVID-19 Pandemic.
-Information on the 2021 Outdoor Championship will be provided when available.
+NOTICE: The 2021 Canadian Outdoor Archery Championships have been cancelled in response to the COVID-19 Pandemic.
+The Championship schedule is as follows:

 2021 Canadian Target Championships